Start off autumn with the season’s bounty of apples! This New England Apple Cake has a velvety texture with a compliment of warm spices.

 - ½ teaspoon fine salt

-- 3-4 Granny Smith apples peeled and finely grated
+- 3-4 Granny Smith apples, peeled and finely grated

-- 4 large eggs room temperature
+- 4 large eggs, room temperature

 - 1¼ cup canola oil

-- 1½ cups granulated sugar 300g
+- 1½ cups granulated sugar (300g)

-- ⅔ cups light brown sugar firmly packed (135g)
+- ⅔ cups light brown sugar, firmly packed (135g)

 - 1 tablespoon vanilla extract

-- 1 cup walnuts toasted and chopped
+- 1 cup walnuts, toasted and chopped

-For the Cream Cheese Buttercream
+For the Cream Cheese Buttercream:

-- 24 ounces 3 8-ounce packages cream cheese, room temperature
+- 24 ounces (3 8-ounce packages) cream cheese, room temperature

-- 1 cup 2 sticks, 8 ounces unsalted butter, room temperature
+- 1 cup (2 sticks, 8 ounces) unsalted butter, room temperature

 - 1 tablespoon vanilla extract

-- 2 pounds powdered sugar sifted
+- 2 pounds powdered sugar, sifted

-- Food gel optional if desired to duplicate design
+- Food gel (optional, to duplicate design)

 Instructions

-To make the New England Apple Cake
+To make the New England Apple Cake:

-- Preheat the oven to 350 degrees F. Grease 2 8-inch baking pans.
+- Preheat the oven to 350°F. Grease 2 8-inch baking pans.
 Set aside.

 - Whisk the flour, baking powder, baking soda, salt, and spices to combine.
 Set aside.

-To make the Cream Cheese Frosting
+To make the Cream Cheese Buttercream: